 If you’re like most people, your mouth waters when you hear the sound of crickets chirping, but you hold back because of the social consequences of eating live insects.
 Or perhaps not.
 Maybe you just know someone who’s looking for a more interesting, eco-friendly way to get a nutritious protein fix.
 These are for them too.

 Escape the stressors of the real world by venturing into the virtual land of, well, whatever some demented programmer came up with.
 Virtual reality applications are expanding all the time into areas no one ever thought of, and pretty soon everyone is going to want one of these.
 Help a college student you know get on the VR train first.

 Nothing adds a bit of natural flair to an outdoor party better than a large piece of fruit that gets you drunk.
 Just hollow out a watermelon, insert the tap, and fill it up with your favorite beverage.
 Let them show off their inner DIY in the coolest way possible.

 Do you ever feel like you’re buying pens for the whole damn block?
 People will think twice about pocketing these when they see the bizarre and embarrassing messages printed on them.
 Just make sure not to bust them out at a job interview.

 It has been prophesied that the apocalypse will not come via comet or nuclear war, it will come when the world’s caffeine sources dry up.
 But that’s not for another 15 or 20 years.
 Until then, it should be approached with a complete lack of self-control.
-Give them a leg up at exam time with a buzz you should need a prescription for.
+Give them a leg up with a buzz you should need a prescription for.

 Whether it’s the simple act of putting together a résumé or the shifty art of mastering office politics, a new or soon-to-be graduate needs guidance from someone who has had their boots on the ground.
 They’ve put all this work into getting smart; don’t let them get stomped by some stone-dumb backstabber with a better plan.